The TEU and DCU Students' Union collaborate on an Accessibility Awareness Week in May, to align with Global Accessibility Awareness Day.

 - Complete the appropriate nomination form:

-Our Teaching & Learning Day is normally a highlight in the annual DCU calendar of events.
-Whilst a different format to prior years, the Teaching Enhancement Unit welcomed DCU staff to Teaching & Learning Week 2020, September 14th through 18th.
+In 2020, whilst a different format to prior years, the Teaching Enhancement Unit welcomed DCU staff to Teaching & Learning Week 2020, September 14th through 18th.

 A hybrid learning approach spread over a week was used to help showcase good practice and ensure that the DCU community could continue to share and engage in discussions about teaching and learning during these extraordinary times.
 A variety of insights from award winners at this year’s President's Awards for Excellence in Teaching & Learning were offered, live workshops on topics such as "contract cheating" and "students as partners in assessment", as well as podcasts and online discussions which were centred on the theme of Pedagogy in Practice: Teaching excellence, in class and online.